 From Annie Brody, Founder & CEO

 When I was very little, I loved animals, especially dogs, but my family lived in a New York City apartment that didn’t allow them.
-I tried to make do with every other kind of creature from goldfish and turtles to parakeets and gerbils.
-My father felt so bad about it, he gave me a stuffed dog that looked just like Asta, the famous dog on The Thin Man TV series.
+I tried to make do with every other kind of creature from goldfish and turtles to parakeets and gerbils. .

 I went on to attend Cornell University’s State Agriculture College.
-My love of animals inspired me to become a veterinarian until I met up with a semester of biochemistry, physics, and organic chemistry.
+My love of animals inspired a desire to become a veterinarian-- until I met up with a semester of biochemistry, physics, and organic chemistry.
 I switched my major to communications and pursued a career in the publishing business.

 Years later, working in Manhattan and still without a dog of my own, I found myself hanging out at dog parks to get my daily dose of Vitamin Dog.
 One day as I was coming home from work in a sour mood, I ran into a neighbor walking his dog and realized that petting his puppy lifted my spirits and brought joy to my heart in a simple way that nothing else did.
 I felt buoyant, excited — the kind of feeling you have in your gut when you’re smitten with affection for someone.